 The Path's Farm Project

-This 15- acre farm serves as a supervised work program for the homeless or displaced clients at The Path to grow the food.
+This 15- acre farm serves as a supervised work program for the men and women at The Path to grow the food.
 We expanded on this foundation to build strategic networks and community interest.
 Originally we intended to share our natural farming methods as a more long-term community solution to the ongoing food relief for working poor families, disabled, unemployed and the elderly.
 Soon, the individuals and groups involved in these efforts also began to express interest in learning to grow vegetables naturally as a way to pursue healthier lifestyles and supplement household food budgets.

-In addition to supplying fresh healthy food and a work program for Path shelter clients, surplus has been available consistently enough to distribute to staff members for supplementing household food budgets, and community feeding programs to provide food relief.
+In addition to supplying fresh healthy food and a work program for Path shelter clients, surplus has been available for community feeding programs that provide food relief.
 The abundance has also earned some revenue with sales to a few small businesses.

 Crop yields improved significantly with the addition to staff of a full-time farmer, better equipment and improved farming methods, such as starting seedlings in trays and using worm castings, "river muck" and other readily-available natural resources to enrich the soil.
 For added sustainability, a Farm Co-op was launched in the fall of 2010 as a further health bonus to the community.